-Here is a list of the different short-term inpatient programs in New Jersey.
-The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.
+Below is a list of the different short-term inpatient rehab centers in New Jersey.
+Each listing provides information on the types of services provided and the payment options available.
+You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
+The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Address of the center

 Short-term inpatient treatment is a form of drug and alcohol rehabilitation where the patient lives at the facility while receiving treatment for around 28 days until treatment is complete.
 Short-term inpatient programs are among the most utilized types of treatment for substance abuse and are what most people think of when they consider rehab.

 Short-term inpatient treatment should be considered when the person is actively abusing substances and hasn’t been to treatment multiple times previously.
 Most people’s first experience with rehabilitation is the short-term inpatient model because of its ability to address most forms of addiction.
 There are levels of care above and below short-term inpatient treatment that are better suited for people with extensive histories of relapse or those who aren’t actively using substances.

 After a person completes short-term inpatient treatment, they usually enroll in outpatient services.
 Outpatient treatment services allow patients to live at home while attending regular treatment sessions, either by commuting to a facility or online.
 These sessions provide support to those who are transitioning after completion of inpatient treatment, and frequency may be decreased as they progress.